Kuršėnai: 18th-early 20th century

-The history of Kuršėnai Manor begins in 1564 when Sigismund Augustus gave the said manor as a fief to George Despot-Zenovich, the Castellan of Polotsk.
-Soon, a settlement began to grow in the manor lands on the other side of the Venta, and in 1569 the first wooden church was erected.
-In 1621, the estate went to S. Pac, the Grand Treasurer of the Grand Duchy of Lithuania, and a decade later the manor became the property of George Gruzewski and his wife.
 At the end of the 18th century, Kuršėnai were inherited by Stephen Gruzewski.
 Having brought in the artist J. Rilke with the apprentice team, he built a new (current) manor house and a chapel and renovated other buildings in 1811.
-The estate flourished still further under ruling of his younger son Edward who took it over in 1846.
+The estate flourished still further under the rule of his younger son Edward who took it over in 1846.

 Kuršėnai Manor has the most valuable heritage of wooden manorial architecture in Šiauliai District.
 The original staircase, window frames, and wooden front doors have survived.